Card

 The card container is the only required element in a card.
 Card content can vary to support your specific design needs.
 Below, we've outlined the most frequently used building blocks, but feel free to include others in your card as needed.

-Cards can include a variety of media elements such as images, icons, avatars, videos, and maps.
+Cards can include a variety of visual elements such as images, icons, avatars, videos, and maps.
 They often help to make cards easier to scan and differentiate between each other.

-When nesting media inside a card, it is recommended to use it without extra padding around it.
+When nesting visual elements inside a card, it is recommended to use it without extra padding around it.
 Otherwise, it overloads the interface and might increase the user's cognitive load trying to understand which content belongs to which container.

-Place the media on top and make it fill 100% of the card's width.
+Place the asset on top and make it fill 100% of the card's width.

-Don't add padding around the media, as it unnecessarily complicates the UI and creates more visual noise on the page.
+Don't add padding around the asset, as it unnecessarily complicates the UI and creates more visual noise on the page.

 Cards

 Cards can be placed inside of other cards in order to highlight or group information.
 Be careful, though, as nesting cards can have an overwhelming effect on the UI.
-For grouping content, we better recommend using the following:
+For grouping content inside a card, we recommend using the following:

-Use cards with highlighted background fill when placing them inside of an outlined card.
+Use cards with subtle or highlighted background fill when placing them inside of an outlined card.

 Don't place outlined cards inside of an outlined card.
 It creates a lot of visual noise and makes the card's hierarchy imbalanced.

-When possible, use spacing or dividers to create hierarchy and group information.
+When possible, use spacing or dividers to create better hierarchy and group information.

 Nesting cards can easily create complex UI.
 Try using other methods like spacing or dividers.